FAQ

 , you can use tcpdump

-to determine encryption status.
+in an ephemeral container.
 See Istio mutual TLS migration for instructions.

 If mutual TLS is enabled, HTTP and TCP health checks from the kubelet will not work without modification, since the kubelet does not have Istio-issued certificates.

 Using probe rewrite to redirect liveness and readiness requests to the workload directly.
 Please refer to Probe Rewrite for more information.
+This is enabled by default and recommended.

 Using a separate port for health checks and enabling mutual TLS only on the regular service port.
 Please refer to Health Checking of Istio Services for more information.